 Verifies that the

-pheno_tablecontains adrug_agentcolumn and converts it to classabif necessary.Filters the
+pheno_tablecontains adrugcolumn and converts it to classabif necessary.Filters the

-pheno_tableto retain data related to the specified antibiotic.Checks that the
+pheno_tableto retain data related to the specified phenotype drug.Checks that the

 geno_tableandpheno_table.Extracts and transforms the phenotype data into a binary format indicating resistance and NWT status.